eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

-So that was pretty rushed and a bit hand-wavy, but hopefully it gave you a high-level view of what linear regression is, and how all these other flavors of linear regression differ from the vanilla ordinary least squares, and how they were made to remedy specific shortcomings of the original OLS.
+So that was pretty rushed and a bit hand-wavy, but hopefully it gave you a high-level view of what linear regression is, and how all these other flavors of linear regression differ from the ordinary least squares, and how they were made to remedy specific shortcomings of OLS.

 And it should come as no surprise that there are even more directions to take the concept of linear regression: [generalized linear models (a.k.a.